NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## July 1, 2020
 - Refactored the backend code to use the new modularized system
 - Implemented more efficient status checking using checksums
-- Refactored the volunteer information page to use the new system, just in time instead of bulk data download
+- R4efactored the volunteer information page to use the new system, just in time instead of bulk data download
 - Added original webscraping code to the repository.

 ## June 30, 2020